TotalVerb/totalverb.github.io/_posts/2016-07-02-call-by-sharing.markdown

 longer mutating the array; we are now binding the name `A` to a new array.

 There is a wealth of resources online that claim that Java is call-by-value, or that Ruby is call-by-reference.
-Indeed this languages are both call-by-sharing.
+These languages are both call-by-sharing.
 So are these resources wrong?
 In fact, the former is not wrong.
 The latter is a little bit of a stretch, but there is some meaning in the nonsense.
 Rather, this exposes some nuance about what exactly is a value, and what exactly is a reference.